 Focus on the Most Important Part of Your Subject

 Low key lighting gives photographers a chance to focus on one part of their composition.
 This might seem limiting, but it’s a great way to draw attention to an image.

 Figure out what you want to focus on throughout your photoshoot.
 Your main subject should be expressive and eye-catching.
 For example, you can focus on someone’s eye if you’re a portrait photographer.
 If you’re a still life photographer, you can focus on the most vibrant part of an object.

 Convert Your Photos to Black & White

 This style is optional, but it can make a huge difference in your low key lighting photography.
-Black & white gets rid of colour.
-This lack of colour can make it easier for viewers to see the emotional side of your work.
+Black & white gets rid of color.
+This lack of color can make it easier for viewers to see the emotional side of your work.

 There are all kinds of creative lighting styles out there.
 High key lighting and low key lighting can be a great addition to any photoshoot.

 The type of lighting you choose depends on your photoshoot theme and your style.
 High key lighting is bright, optimistic, and minimalistic.
 It focuses on highlights rather than shadows.
 Low key lighting is the opposite, with a heavy focus on contrast.

 Make sure you use both lighting styles in your work.
 They can both teach you a lot about light, compositions, and conceptual themes.